Dpananos/Euro2021Predictions/README.md

 Prior rankings are found [here](https://www.international-football.net/elo-ratings-table?year=2019&month=03&day=21&confed=UEFA&prev-year=&prev-month=06&prev-day=16).
 These are the football Elo ratings at the beginning of the qualifying games.

-I fit the model on [UEFA qualifying round data](https://www.uefa.com/european-qualifiers/fixtures-results/#/dw/1276).
-This makes the most sense to me, through granted the squads and coaches do not remain the same over time.
-Using previous euro performance is dubious to me (though I do have qualifying data for euro 2016 so I could check).
-Four years in between tournaments is a long time, and a lot has the potential to change.
-Rather than jumping straight to the more complex model which includes time as an effect, I figured I would start with the simpler model and see how well it does this year.
-If it does well, I can always extend it.
+I fit the model on [UEFA qualifying round data](https://www.uefa.com/european-qualifiers/fixtures-results/#/dw/1276) and [UEFA Nations League data](https://www.uefa.com/uefanationsleague/fixtures-results/#/rd/2001189).
+A few UEFA Nations League games were forfeited due to COVID19 and are recorded as 3-0 losses for the forfeitting team.
+I don't use those games in the model since they do not reflect the data generating process.
+Using this data makes the most sense to me, through granted the squads and coaches do not remain the same over time.

 Let's fit the model now.